jmontleon/pixelbook-fedora/kernel/README.md

 # Kernel
-Kernel SRPMS are too large to upload to githubm but they are available from Copr.
-With the Copr repo enabled you can download the latest kernel SRPM with `sudo dnf download --source kernel`
+- Kernel SRPMS are too large to upload to github but they are available from Copr.
+- With the Copr repo enabled you can download the latest with `sudo dnf download --source kernel`

 There are only a few changes involved for making these:
 1. Added a populated kernel-local with the chromeos / cros_ec modules enabled